Spectory/debugging_dev_meeting/README.md

 end
 ```

-Those kind of prints are very helpful while developing/debugging, pretty annoying for when comes in masses.
+Those kind of prints are very helpful while developing/debugging, but pretty annoying for when comes in masses.
 This is why prints are required to be deleted - in order to keep our system logs clean.

-Using loggers `debug` mode allows us to eat our cake and eat it two - use our prints, but only when needed
+Using loggers `debug` mode allows us to eat our cake and eat it two - use our prints, but only when needed.

 ```ruby
 def add(x, y)